Alfonso García Robles

-García Robles received the peace prize as the driving force behind the Treaty of Tlatelolco, setting up a nuclear-free zone in Latin America and the Caribbean.
+García Robles received the Nobel Peace Prize as the driving force behind the Treaty of Tlatelolco, which set up a nuclear-free zone in Latin America and the Caribbean.
 The agreement was signed in 1967 by most states in the region, though some states took some time to ratify the agreement.

 He was admitted to the Colegio Nacional of Mexico in 1972.
-His name was inscribed at the Wall of Honor of the Palacio Legislativo de San Lázaro, Mexico's House of Representatives' building, in 2003.
+His name was inscribed on the Wall of Honor of the Palacio Legislativo de San Lázaro, the seat of the Chamber of Deputies, in 2003.
 His widow died in 2005 aged 83.